Search

 5. Physical Pain in young children

 If there are any indications that these behaviors may be related to underlying health issues, seeking medical advice from a pediatrician is recommended.
 A thorough evaluation can help determine the cause of the behaviors and guide appropriate interventions.
+A toddler hitting himself may be in pain.

 Toddler being examined by a doctor.